 PING is the go-to name for so many golfers when it's time for a new driver.
 Their range of clubs never disappoints.
 You will almost never hear a golfer telling you the latest PING is crap.
 The simple fact is, PING drivers are brilliant.

-The TaylorMade Aeroburner and the Ping G425 are probably the two most popular drivers I have seen in my golf groups.
+The TaylorMade SIM 2 Max and the Ping G430 are probably the two most popular drivers I have seen in my golf groups which are usually made up of mid to high handicappers.

-PING have made this G425 launch high and with that, you get more carry than other drivers.
-I've hit it myself a few times to try out.
-There is no mistaking the ease of use with a PING.
+PING have made the G430 launch high and with that, you get more carry than other drivers.
+I've hit it myself this season as I'm looking for a replacement for my trusty PING G410 and there is no mistaking the ease of use with a PING.
+It's just point and shoot!

-When you center strike the G425, you can feel a deep THWACK - it feels like a cannon.
-Their drivers are loud and have a slight high pitched ping but the feeling off the sweet spot is so soft and so delightful.
+When you center strike the G430, you can feel a deep THWACK.
+It has the sensation of hitting an old persimmon wood right out the screws which is one of the greatest feelings in golf.
+PING drivers are famously loud, and have a slight high pitched ping but the feeling off the sweet spot is so soft and so delightful.
 The ball comes off the face hot and while you may look up wondering where it's gone, the answer is, it's probably going straight and at a higher launch angle than you expect.

 The head shape has the usual PING look which seems to look really big behind the ball but really confidence-boosting.
 It features a matte finish with some spines on the crown.
 If your preferred look is shiny and plain on a very LARGE crown, this one isn't for you.